josepot/josepot.github.io/source/_posts/2014-10-14-the-time-that-i-tried-to-create-a-groupby-in-angular.markdown

 ### Johnny Hauser's "Filter Stabilizer" Solution

-I must say that this [Filter Stabilizer][7] is **awesome** as a generic solution for stabilizing `$filter`s, and that if we used it for our original filter, like this:
+I must say that this [Filter Stabilizer][7] is **awesome** as a generic solution for stabilizing `$filter`s, and that if it was used for the original filter, like this, it would pass all the tests:

 {% highlight js %}{% raw %}
 .filter('groupBy', ['pmkr.filterStabilize', function(stabilize){